vincentserpoul/techblog-hugo/content/post/stable-coins.md

 | [mStable](https://mstable.org/)                                      | mUSD   | 🪙 👑                                       | smart contracts                                                                                                                                               |
 | [Fei](https://fei.money)                                             | FEI    | 🪙 👑                                       | smart contracts                                                                                                                                               |

-## Subjective evaluation of stablity
+## Stability and risk

-The criterias we will use are the following:
+The criterias to evaluate the different platforms and protocols would be among the following:

 - Market cap
 - Trade volumes